Keeps vs Hims: Which hair loss treatments are better?

 Winner: Hims

 The only place you’ll find biotin on the Keeps website is as an ingredient in its non-prescription shampoo, conditioner, and pomade.
-Hims offers it as a supplement in the form of a tasty daily gummy.
-The gummies provide a few additional nutrients, as well, so they’re a great addition to your regimen.
+Hims offers it as a supplement in the form of a tasty daily gummy and as part of its Hair Hybrid chewables (also containing with oral minoxidil on its own or in combination with oral finasteride).

-Because Keeps does not offer any supplements for hair health, Hims is the clear winner here.
+Because Keeps does not offer any supplements for hair health, Hims is the clear winner here, even if its supplemental content isn’t that impressive.

 Keeps vs Hims for good service